Reframing (filmmaking)

 In film, reframing is a change in camera angle without a cut and can include changing the focus of the scene.
 The term has been more often used in film criticism than in actual cinema.
-Critics of the technique include André Bazin among others.
+Critics of the technique include André Bazin, among others.

 In production or post-production, reframing allows filmmakers to change a sequence without having to reshoot.
-For example, zooming in on an actor to edit out nudity for a movie to be broadcast over the air.

-Types of reframing can include: pan, tilt, zoom, crane or boom shot, dolly or trucking shot, handheld shot, tracking shot, and steadycam shot.
+For example, zooming in on an actor to edit out nudity for a movie to also be broadcast over the air.
+Types of reframing include: pan, tilt, zoom, crane or boom shot, dolly or trucking shot, handheld shot, tracking shot, and steadicam shot.